 As you can see, there are several different ways to calculate profit margin.
 This broad term can be used to describe several different variations of financial calculations.
 However, regardless of the type of profit margin you are calculating, there are a few factors that are universally clear:

 - Decreasing costs will increase profit margins as long as revenues are not decreasing at the same, or even higher, rate.

-- Profit margins remain a core component of many different types of businesses
+- Profit margins remain a core component of many different types of businesses.

 How to Choose the Profit Margin You Need to Use